Benlysta is a brand-name prescription medication. It’s FDA-approved to treat:

 As with all medications, the cost of Benlysta can vary.
 The actual price you’ll pay depends on your insurance plan, your location, and the pharmacy you use.

-It’s important to note that you’ll have to get Benlysta autoinjectors at a specialty pharmacy.
+It’s important to note that you’ll have to get Benlysta autoinjectors (for subcutaneous injections) at a specialty pharmacy.
 This type of pharmacy is authorized to carry specialty medications.
-These are drugs that may be expensive or may require help from healthcare professionals to be used safely and effectively.
+These are drugs that may be expensive or may require help from healthcare professionals to ensure safe and effective use.

-Benlysta intravenous (IV) infusions are usually given at a doctor’s office or infusion center.
-But in some cases, they’re given at home by a home health nurse.
-Drugs given by infusion are usually obtained by a healthcare provider.
+You will typically receive your Benlysta intravenous (IV) infusions at a doctor’s office, infusion center, or hospital.
+But sometimes, a home health nurse may administer them at your home.
+A healthcare professional will usually obtain any medication they give you at your home.
 If you’re receiving Benlysta by IV infusion and you have questions about purchasing the medication, talk with your doctor or pharmacist.

-If you’re not sure if you’ll need to get prior authorization for Benlysta, contact your insurance company.
+If you’re not sure whether you will need to get prior authorization for Benlysta, contact your insurance company.

 Financial and insurance assistance